Fall is a popular time for agritourism on farms. We compiled these farm safety tips to make sure your fun activities are also safe ones.

 When Alan and Annie Trienen opened their farm to visitors in the early 1990’s, they had one team of horses pulling one wagon.
 They would sit in the living room and watch movies until someone showed up, then take them out to the pumpkin patch.

-The Treinens have been working with their insurance company, Rural Mutual Insurance, for years to make sure the fall farm fun they offer to their community also meets safety regulations.
+The Treinens have been working with Rural Mutual Insurance for years to make sure the fall farm fun they offer to their community also meets safety regulations.

 Here, we aggregated tips from our friends at safeagritouism.org to ensure you do the same.

 1. Use barriers and fences to separate visitors from large animals and dangerous machinery.

 Make sure fences are regularly repaired, maintained and inspected, and are not made of material such as barbed wire, which can injure guests.
 Ask yourself, “Is there a latch?
 Does it work properly?”

 Additionally, place signs to inform guests of the unsafe areas they should avoid.
 For instance, this strategy works well near areas containing tractors, which some guests, particularly children, may climb on for fun.

 Follow this list of fencing guidelines and recommendations to ensure safety for all.

 2. Prepare for emergencies by having a plan in place and communicating it to guests.

 When emergencies happen, every second is precious.
 It’s immensely valuable for every farm to not only have an adequate emergency plan in place, but to also communicate it to guests.